SoftwareTestingTrends/ai-tester-kit/README.md

-Welcome to AI Tester's Kit
+Welcome to AI Tester's Kit 👋

 This repository is your comprehensive guide to leveraging Artificial Intelligence (AI) to revolutionize your software testing and quality assurance (QA) practices.

+Visit the [published version](https://aitesterkit.netlify.app/) to view the content and learn how AI is shaping the future of software testing!

 Here's what you'll find: